Skip to content

 But doing this manually can be a huge pain and take a lot of time!

-Instead, we can take advantage of Cloudinary AI using it’s background removal tool to cut out our images and swap in whatever background we’d like!
+Instead, we can take advantage of Cloudinary AI using its background removal tool to cut out our images and swap in whatever background we’d like.

-This is what our main goal will be to achieve.
+This is our main goal:

 See Code on GitHub

-This allows me to set up API endpoints that use serverless functions to proxy my custom uploads to Cloudinary.
+In my example, I’m using Next.js, which allows me to set up API endpoints that use serverless functions to proxy my custom uploads to Cloudinary.

 You can do the same by running the command: